 For future bookings, consider increasing your security deposit.
 Also, set stricter house rules and check guest reviews and profiles more carefully to reduce the risk of damage.

-Step-by-Step Guide: How to Win a Dispute as a Host
+6 Step-by-Step Guides: How to Win a Dispute as a Host

-Winning a dispute on Airbnb needs a proper step to follow.
-In STR Assistance, our Airbnb virtual assistants are experts in Airbnb Dispute Management.
+Winning a dispute on Airbnb requires a proper step to follow.
+In STR Assistance, our virtual assistants are experts in Airbnb Dispute Management.
 Here is how they do it,

 Step 1 – Communicate Through Airbnb Only